 You will enjoy this publication much better if you will get into the habit of reading the advertisements; they will afford a most interesting study and will put you in the way of getting some excellent bargains.
-Our advertisers are reliable, they send what
+Our aivertisers are reliable, they send what ticular figure. ..
+We have not," admitted the prime minister.
+"His attorney has shown us that all his property is in his wife's name."

-The Minister's Bad Pun-

-"Have you cut off that villain's head yet?" asked his majesty, referring to an obnocious person who cuts no particular figure.
+The Minister's Ball Pub.
+"Have you cut off that villain's head yet?" asked his majesty, referring to an almostous person who cuts no pardo with it?"
+"Why, it makes him execution proof, don't you see?"